grfrederic/deconvolution/README.rst

 *************
 deconvolution
 *************
 A Python module providing Deconvolution class that implements and generalises Ruifrok-Johnston color deconvolution algorithm [RJ]_.
-It allows one to split an image into distinct color layers
+It allows one to split an image into distinct color layers in just a few lines of code:

 .. code:: python